National University (San Diego, California): National University System

 John F. Kennedy University was an affiliate of the National University System from 2009 until JFKU was closed in 2020, at which time JFKU's programs were continued by other universities in the National University System.

 Northcentral University was an affiliate from 2019, then fully merged into National University in 2022, with its programs continuing at National University.

 Student body

-National University is the second-largest private, non-profit institution of higher education in California by total enrollment.
-The average age of its students is 32.
-Roughly 23,000 full-time undergraduate and graduate students are currently enrolled with nine percent of the student body also in active military service.
-National University is also one of the largest graduate student institutions of higher education in the United States with 23,909 students enrolled.
-The university has approximately 190,000 alumni from all 50 states and internationally.
+National University has open admissions and is the second-largest private, non-profit institution of higher education in California by total enrollment.
+For the 2022-2023 academic year it charged tuition and fees of USD13,320, with 69% of students receiving grants or scholarships.

+As of 2017, the average age of its students is 32.
+National University had a fall 2023 enrollment of 19,924 students, with 10,151 undergraduates and 9,773 graduate students.
+In 2026, approximately 40% of students were full-time, 54% of students in 2023 were female, and 82% were over the age of 25.